-To qualify for any independent study abroad/away program, students must have sophomore standing with the completion of at least 45 credit hours and must have a cumulative grade point average of 2.50 or higher.
+To qualify for any study abroad/away program, students must have sophomore standing with the completion of at least 45 credit hours and must have a cumulative grade point average of 2.50 or higher.
 In addition, a student must:

-- Be a degree-seeking student; - 2.
+- 1. Be a degree-seeking student; - 2.
 Satisfy any departmental requirements; - 3.
-Be approved by the Study Abroad/Away Office; - 4.
-Receive positive letters of recommendation, if required; and - 5.
-Have satisfactory discipline record, as certified by the Dean of Student Services.
-The above criteria also apply to Flagler College faculty-led programs with one exception: Flagler College faculty-led programs require the student to have attempted 24 credit hours and have a minimum 2.5 cumulative grade point average.
+Be approved by the Office of Study Abroad; - 4.
+Receive positive letters of recommendation, if required; and - Have satisfactory discipline record, as certified by the Dean of Student Services.
+The above criteria also apply to Flagler College faculty-led programs with one exception: Flagler College faculty-led programs require the student to have attempted 24 credit hours.